ibm-cloud-docs/Cloudant/transaction-engine/overview-te.md

 ## Plans

-Instances provisioned with the new `Standard on Transaction Engine` plan are deployed using the new architecture, while instances on the `Lite` and `Standard` plan are deployed on the "Classic" architecture.
-Users cannot change plans between architectures, therefore plan changes from `Standard on Transaction Engine` to `Lite` or `Standard` are not allowed.
-(Users will receive a `BXNUI0112E: The plan could not be updated` message upon attempting plan change.)
-Users who wish to migrate between architectures should spin up a new instance and replicate the data between them.
+Instances provisioned with the new `Standard on Transaction Engine` plan are deployed using the new architecture, while instances on the `Lite` and `Standard` plans are deployed on the "Classic" architecture.
+Users cannot change plans between architectures, therefore, plan changes from `Standard on Transaction Engine` to `Lite` or `Standard` are not allowed.
+(Users will receive a `BXNUI0112E: The plan could not be updated` message upon attempting a plan change.)
+Users who want to migrate between architectures must spin up a new instance and replicate the data between them.

 ## Feature Parity between {{site.data.keyword.cloudant_short_notm}} on the Transaction Engine vs "Classic" architecture

 Not all {{site.data.keyword.cloudant_short_notm}} features currently available in the Cloudant "classic" architecture will be available in the new `Standard on Transaction Engine` plan.
-Customers should evaluate their requirements and choose the appropriate plan for their use case.
+Customers must evaluate their requirements and choose the appropriate plan for their use case.
 Additional upcoming features will land solely on the Transaction Engine architecture related to scalability, security, and compliance so it is recommended to use this plan whenever feasible.